nextflow-io/training/docs/basic_training/groovy.md

 tic    ac    oe
 ```

+!!! cboard-list-2 "Summary"

+    In this step you have learned:

+    1. How to define string literals in Groovy
+    2. How to interpolate variables in string literals

 ## Multi-line strings

 A block of text that spans multiple lines can be defined by delimiting it with triple single or double quotes: